zliu41/CIPs/CIP-plutus-modules/README.md

 cheaper.
 To take full advantage of it requires a balancer that can drop redundant scripts from transactions.
-Three alternative methods are described: *search*, the simplest, which must run script verification a quadratic number of times in the number of scripts, in the worst case; *garbage collection*, a self-contained change to the balancer which analyses script dependencies and thus need run script verification only a linear number of times; a *modified CEK machine* which adds tagged values to the machine, which the balancer can use to identify redundant scripts in *one* run of script verification, possibly requiring one more to make accurate exunit cost estimates.
+Three alternative methods are described: *search*, the simplest, which must run script verification a quadratic number of times in the number of scripts in the worst case; *garbage collection*, a self-contained change to the balancer which analyses script dependencies and thus needs to run script verification only a linear number of times; a *modified CEK machine* which adds tagged values to the machine, which the balancer can use to identify redundant scripts in *one* run of script verification, possibly requiring one more run to make accurate exunit cost estimates.

 The *value scripts* variation restricts scripts to be explicit λ-expressions binding the script arguments, with an innermost script